tagview/arcanist-extensions/README.md

 ### `tap_test_engine`

-This extension adds a [TAP](http://testanything.org/) test engine, so Arcanist may run tests from any tool that implements this protocol.
+This extension implements a generic [TAP](http://testanything.org/) test engine, so Arcanist may run tests from any tool that implements this protocol.

 To use this extension, you must specify the command that will run your tests (just remember that this command must return a TAP compatible output):